IBM/ibm-spectrum-scale-csi/tools/volume_migration_scripts/README_migration_cnsa_primary_removal.md

 Till IBM Storage Scale container native 6.0.x/IBM Storage Scale CSI 2.14.x , the **primary filesystem and fileset** hierachy were being used, and the PVs were created under paths tied to the **primary filesystem and fileset hierarchy**.

-Going forward IBM Storage Scale container native 6.0.x/IBM Storage Scale CSI 3.0.0, the **primary filesystem has been removed**, these paths are invalid:
+Going forward IBM Storage Scale container native 6.0.x/IBM Storage Scale CSI 3.0.0, the **primary filesystem/fileset has been removed**, these paths are invalid:

 - PVs definitions needs to be updated according to the **actual fileset mount path** in the IBM Storage Scale filesystem.
 - Without migration, existing workloads would **not be able to mount or access their data**  after switching to IBM Storage Scale container native 6.0.0